We've all been there.

 Rubbermaid Brilliance Leak-Proof Food Containers

 If you're more in the market for to-go containers that are safe to use in the microwave, consider these durable, see through containers by Rubbermaid.
 Rubbermaid has made a good name for itself for always producing top-tier products, and these are no different.
+They have free shipping though most vendors.

 Pyrex Meal Prep Simply Store Glass Food Containers

 Another strong contender in the to-go container arena are products made my Pyrex, specifically their meal prep Simply Store Glass Food Containers.
 Glass to-go containers are more durable, easier to keep clean, and much safer to use in the microwave.
 Watch out though; they can get hot!
+They have free shipping though most vendors.

-Whether you're shopping for an entirely new dinnerware set, or are curious about the safety of the dinnerware set you already have, knowing what makes something microwave safe can go a long way.
+Whether you're shopping for an entirely new dinnerware set, or are curious about the safety of the dinnerware set you already have, knowing what makes something microwave-safe can go a long way.

 If you want to keep your worries at bay, stick with glass or ceramic.
 Overall, these materials are the safest to use in the microwave.
 Certain plastics are fine in the microwave, while others are not.
 If you don't want to worry about being unclear, don't use them.